joshtaylor764/paper/paper.md

 John Smith, University of Manchester
 Josh Taylor, University of Sheffield

+# Abstract
+Summarise main findings so others can decide if they want to read on or just cite it.

 # Introduction
 We present aircraft measurements of BBOA over West Africa.